mmeda249/amethyst-stone-photography/README.md

 * Copyright 2020 © Mutsa Meda
 * This project is licensed under the MIT License - see the LICENSE.md file for details.

+## Acknowledgements

+* "Rose" icon by Anna Sher from the Noun Project.